-In April, 2019, the Corporate Governance and Nominating Committee coordinated, and the Board completed its annual formal evaluation process to assess the effectiveness of the Board as a whole, including the completion of a board skills matrix, general review of the committees of the Board and the contribution of individual directors.
-The results of the evaluation and recommendations relating thereto were discussed and considered by the Board and action items were addressed accordingly.
+In April 2021, the Corporate Governance and Nominating Committee coordinated, and the Board completed a formal evaluation process to assess the effectiveness of the Board as a whole, including the completion of a board skills matrix, general review of the committees of the Board and the contribution of individual directors.
+In May 2021, the results of the evaluation and recommendations relating thereto were discussed and considered by the Board and action items were addressed accordingly.